-If you've been off having fun without me, the Prologue to the story is here, and Part One is here.
-Both are definitely worth a click before you get going.
+If you've been off having fun without me, the Prologue to the story is here, and Part One and Part Two are here.
+Both are worth a click before you get going.

 You might argue that this tale is a re-run.
 But actually, you'd be wrong; it's not.
 This is the unedited version, a Director's Cut if you will.
 I was still coming to terms with the events at the time, but here's the full truth of the day after almost a year.